wxcctechsummit/holcct2100/labslive/lab3.md

 - Create a voice queue `Q_voice_<podId>`.
 (Provisioning > Entry Point / Queue > Queue).

-- In Queue Call Distribution assign agent team `Team_wxcclab` to the Queue.
+- In Queue Call Distribution assign agent team `Team1_wxcclab_<ID>` to the Queue.
 Your Agent will then login to that team to get the call.

 ### 3. Add Menu and Queue treatment to the flow
 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/to58MHGUCq0?rel=0" title="WxCC Lab #3 IVR & Call Routing2.3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>